weston-bailey/RESTful-API-planning/README.md

 ## What is REST?

-`REST` is an acronym for *_representational state transfer_*, and it describes a software architechure pattern that was created to solve software engineering issues presented by the world wide web. `REST` describes how an API should behave in order in order to maintain scalability, uniformity and backwards compatibilty.
-Essentially, `REST` is a set of rules that if you follow, your web application's backed will avoid extremely complex and difficult to avoid bugs!
+`REST` is an acronym for *_representational state transfer_*, and it describes a software architechure pattern that was created to solve software engineering issues presented by the world wide web. `REST` describes how an API should behave in order to maintain scalability, uniformity and backwards compatibilty.
+Essentially, `REST` is a set of rules that if you follow, your web application's backed will be free of extremely complex and otherwise difficult to avoid bugs!
 You just need to learn the rules of a `RESTful API`, and how to apply them.

 The simple English Wikipedia [used to have](https://simple.wikipedia.org/w/index.php?title=Representational_state_transfer&oldid=7415343) some really great non technical exmaples of `RESTful` systems.
 Lets read them now: